red-gate/level-up-academy/web-training/TypeScript/Unit 3 - Functions/Instructions.md

 [Function overloads](https://www.typescriptlang.org/docs/handbook/2/functions.html#function-overloads)

-## Excercise 4: Spread operator, object destructuring and rest parameters
+## Exercise 4: Spread operator, object destructuring and rest parameters

 This is a reasoning exercise.
 Open up the code in Ex4 and look at it together:

 ### The Spread Operator

 - Observe the differences in output from line 5 and 8.
-This is the *spread operator* in action.
+This is the _spread operator_ in action.
 - On line 18, note how we can use the spread operator to spread an object and replace one of its members.

 ### Object destructuring and rest parameters